-TThis course focuses on the study of therapeutic exercise rationale and the application to patients with various disabilities.
+This course focuses on the study of therapeutic exercise rationale and the application to patients with various disabilities.
 Introduction to manual muscle and cardiovascular exercise testing is addressed as it relates to the role of the PTA with assisting the physical therapist in the evaluation process.
 Emphasis is on strengthening, range of motion, manual muscle testing, muscle re-education, spinal traction, and time management for patient treatment.
 Study of normal and abnormal gait will be covered.
-Recommended Skills, Abilities, or Coursework: Pre-college mathematic skills and college-level reading and writing skills.
 (CR-spr)